digital-asset/daml/ledger/daml-on-sql/README.rst

 Model conformance
 =================

-On top of bespoke unit and integration tests, the DAML-on-SQL is thoroughly tested with the Ledger API Test Tool to ensure that the implementation conforms with the DAML Ledger Model.
+On top of bespoke unit and integration tests, the *DAML on SQL* is thoroughly tested with the Ledger API Test Tool to ensure that the implementation conforms with the DAML Ledger Model.